Near Hesperus in La Plata County, Colorado — The American Mountains (Southwest)

 — Submitted February 6, 2014.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on February 6, 2014, by Duane Hall of Abilene, Texas.
-This page has been viewed 536 times since then and 35 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on February 6, 2014, by Duane Hall of Abilene, Texas.
+This page was last revised on July 28, 2020.
+It was originally submitted on February 6, 2014.
+This page has been viewed 693 times since then and 2 times this year.
+Last updated on July 21, 2020, by Duane Marsteller of Murfreesboro, Tennessee.
+Photos: 1, 2, 3, 4, 5. submitted on February 6, 2014, by Duane Hall of Abilene, Texas. • J. Makali Bruton was the editor who published this page.